Donders-Institute/Radboud-FUS-measurement-kit/README.md

 - **path of input parameters cache**: Location where user input parameters are cached
 - **cache date format**: Date format used in the cache file
-- **temporary output path**: Directory for temporary measurement output
+- **temporary output path**: Directory that temporarily stores measurement output.
+This approach allows data to be transferred to an online folder after acquisition is complete, without slowing down the measurement process.
-- **temporary logging path**: Directory for temporary log files
+- **temporary logging path**: Directory that temporarily stores logging.
+This approach allows data to be transferred to an online folder after acquisition is complete, without slowing down the measurement process.
 - **default protocol directory**: Default location for measurement protocols displayed in GUI
 - **default output directory**: Default location for saving measurement results displayed in GUI